Homage and honorary Golden Bear for Charlotte Rampling

 The Festival will award the Honorary Golden Bear to British film and stage actress Charlotte Rampling for her lifetime achievement, as well as dedicating the Homage to a selection of her films including lI portiere di notte (The Night Porter, 1974, directed by Liliana Cavani) and Charlotte Rampling - The Look, (Germany / France, 2011, directed by Angelina Maccarone).

-8 films directed by women in the official selection
+8 films directed by women out of 16, in the official selection

 Elisa y Marcela (Elisa & Marcela).
 Spain.